 There's not one that's not.

-It just it makes no sense.
+It just, it makes no sense.

-There's gotta be a calling.
+There's got to be a calling.

-And then you go through your training, and then after your training, mentally, you're always imagining how you're gonna react to this situation, that situation, and you're just prepared.
+And then after your training, mentally, you're always imagining how you're going to react to this situation, that situation, and you're just prepared.

 It's almost like there's no thinking involved.

-You know, what makes a really great athlete uh is is those that can literally put all stress out of their mind and we call it getting in the zone, no think at all, and they just do what they're trained to do, whatever their athletic ability happens to be.
+You know, what makes a really great athlete is those that can literally put all stress out of their mind.

 It's the same thing.

-You know, you get into those contortions rather than just getting up to the ball, knowing and having the confidence that you train to hit it and doing it, like you've done on the range 50 million times before, you know, if you're not thinking, you then you you're in a better place.
+You know, you get into those contortions rather than just getting up to the ball, knowing and having the confidence that you train to hit it and doing it like you've done on the range 50 million times before.

 Of course.

-So uh I I just want to kind of you know, let you know and this is not a reflection.
+So I just want to kind of let you know.

-I I don't want to be very clear about this on police officers, law enforcement, first responders, you know, EMT guys wanted to go in, and they were told no.
+I want to be very clear about this on police officers, law enforcement, first responders.

 It's crazy.

-It's I've never heard anything like it.
+I've never heard anything like it.

-Um anyway, BZ, thank you for what you've done.
+Anyway, Beasy, thank you for what you've done.

-800 941 Sean is the toll-free telephone number.
+800-941-Sean is the toll-free telephone number.

 What did I say, Coral Gables?

-For letting us know, and and occasionally we we mix up the gables and the springs, but we realize it's very important to our Florida listeners, and we understand, so we know it's Coral Springs.
+For letting us know, and occasionally we mix up the Gables and the Springs, but we realize it's very important to our Florida listeners, and we understand.

-By the way, I hate You don't need to call us anymore.
+You don't need to call us anymore.

 Thank you so much.

-In a way, I resent the hell out of everybody in Florida because they're living in great weather, and we're living up here in freezing cold, you know, New York, and apparently Joe Bastardi's telling me we're getting six to nine inches this weekend.
+In a way, I resent the hell out of everybody in Florida because they're living in great weather and we're living up here in freezing cold, you know, New York.

 That's what I heard.